 - Undertaking any other functions entrusted by the Board of Directors of NABARD with respect to supervision.

-- On-Site inspections: DoS conducts periodical on-site inspection of StCBs, DCCBs, RRBs, SCARDBs, and other State Level Apex Institutions.
+- On-Site inspections: NABARD conducts periodical on-site inspection of StCBs, DCCBs, RRBs, SCARDBs, and other State Level Apex Institutions.
 These inspections focus on financial, managerial, operational aspects and the risk profile of the banks.
-Subsequently, DoS follows up to ensure compliance with the findings of the inspection.
+Subsequently, NABARD follows up with the SEs to ensure compliance with the findings of the inspection.